ncyuMARSLab/PDTW150K/README.md

 ![table 1](PDTW150K-table1.PNG)

+Table 1.
+An example of metadata of the patent “Ice Cube Structure.”

 # Get the Dataset
 The dataset has been compressed and split into 2 parts ([Small](https://drive.google.com/drive/folders/1FmGmE5yeiJB-SpoL1brCyrFUZGDcbQJg)-[Large]()).
 To decompress the dataset, please download all of the parts into a single folder and combine them into a single